 Dinner rolls are usually eaten here only during the Holidays.
 However, every now and then we love them with “regular” meals especially soups and stews.
 These are always gone within 24 hours of making them.

-This recipe is doubled as it is slightly harder to fill the cupcake holders.
+Note: This batter is slightly hard to put into cupcake holders because it is so thick and gooey.
 So they can create 1 to 2 dozen depending on how high you fill the cups.
-If you need less, than cut the recipe in half.
-It is truly that easy!

 2 packages Active dry yeast (4 1/2 tsp)

 4 1/2 cups Flour